the-teachingRSE-project/competencies/competencies.md

 that provide this education will be the topic of a follow-up paper.

 # Contribution details
-Heidi Seibold did the original conceptualization and conceived the workshop.
+Heidi Seibold did the original conceptualisation and conceived the workshop.
 Heidi Seibold, Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, and Samantha Wittke organised the deRSE23 workshop.
 We thank all the participants of this original community workshop!